tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Because different clients may use different compression templates and because multiple compression templates may be available for use in different deployment environments, a client needs to inform the server about the profile it is planning to use.
-The profile field in the ClientHello serves this purpose.
+The profile_id field in the ClientHello serves this purpose.

 Although the template-based specialization mechanisms described here are general, we also include specific mechanism for certificate-based exchanges because those are